Loading...

 Since our project loads from disk, we'll switch to using FindByName as our Object Instantiation Type.
 By switching to this Object Instantiation Type, the generated code is modified to look for instances by name.

-The code should look similar to the following:
+The code should look similar to the following block:

 We can enable automatic saving of generated code in Gum by specifying the location of our .csproj file.
 To do this, set Code Project Root to the full path of folder containing your .csproj: